 Utilize bright colors or reflective material

-Another costume tip is to stick with bright colors or utilize some reflective material or tape to add to your little ghouls’ and boys’ costumes if dark colors are the only option.
+Another costume tip is to stick with bright, light colors or utilize some reflective material or tape to add to your little ghouls’ and boys’ costumes if dark colors are the only option.
 The sun can set quickly this time of the year, and if the candy hasn’t stopped flowing, you won’t want to miss out.

 While no one wants to think of the worst, being prepared is not a bad idea.
 I would suggest somehow incorporating your child’s name, phone number, and address inside their costume if they are separated from their group while trick-or-treating or at a Halloween event.